 To sum it all up, active measures are called for developing successful antifungal therapeutics and prevent the prevalence of fungal infections due to Candida worldwide.

-Dr. Vibhuti Rana completed her Bachelors's Degree (Bioinformatics
+Dr. Vibhuti Rana, PhD completed her Bachelors's Degree (Bioinformatics

 Hons.) from Punjab University and accomplished her Master’s Degree

 (2012) in Genomics with a Gold Medal from Madurai Kamaraj University,